T

 viewpoint

-A city located on a ridge overlooking the Taal Volcano and Lake, offering cooler temperatures and scenic views.
-Known for its restaurants and recreational activities.
+A city located on a ridge overlooking Taal Volcano and Lake, offering cooler temperatures and scenic views.
+It's a popular weekend getaway from Manila.

-• Book a private car or join a guided tour for convenience.
+Arrange for a private car or join a guided tour for a day trip.

 2. Midday